Rafael Devers Preview, Player Props: Red Sox vs. Orioles

-The Boston Red Sox, including Rafael Devers (.341 slugging percentage in past 10 games, including no homers), battle starter Kyle Bradish and the Baltimore Orioles at Fenway Park, Friday at 7:10 PM ET.
+The Boston Red Sox, including Rafael Devers (.333 slugging percentage in past 10 games, including zero home run), take on starting pitcher Jack Flaherty and the Baltimore Orioles at Fenway Park, Saturday at 4:10 PM ET.

-In his previous game, he went 1-for-4 with a double against the Rays.

 Rafael Devers Game Info & Props vs. the Orioles